masonpimentel/email-forwarding-validator/README.md

 - The Gmail `send account`
 - The email account with your custom domain that has a forwarding service enabled
 - The email account which will receive reports/notifications (optional)

-This guide consists of the following:

-- Using the Google cloud platform to set up 2 services:
-  - One that handles the sending of emails at a given interval from the `receive account`
-  - Another one that handles checking that all the sent emails are received at `send account`
-- Setting up the Python application that implements the logic required to utilize the above services
-- Setting up the cronjobs that can be run on a Unix-based server to execute the Python application at a given interval

 ### Create Google Cloud Projects